 It is really difficult to grow a small account.
-And, there appear to be two approaches to the TST or OneUp account, either take a shot or game approach or trade it seriously.
-Because it only cost $100 to reload, I am not sure that treating it as a real account is the proper way.
+In addition, given that it is only cost $100 to reload and time is money, I am not sure that treating it as a real account is the proper way.
 But, when you treat it as a game then you will have to reload.
-I suspect the optimal strategy is either a semi-reckless strategy with reloading or a conservative strategy without reloading.

 I feel like the main value for me in this experiment was being able to inflect on trading as a game versus as an exercise in risking real money.
 For the most part, I treated it like I would real money but seeing it as a game was illustrative, as well.
 Beyond that thinking about trading more contracts opens up a lot of possibilities.

 I am focused on the OneUp Trader and plan to continue with that and, if needed, reload until I have more information as to what is possible.
 I do not plan to reload the TopStepTrader because I do not like the idea of doing the “Funded Trader Prep”.
 While not an excuse, I feel like that was in the back of my mind and might have contributed to my loss.